PRIS-CV/DemoFusion/README.md

 ### Running on Windows with 8 GB of VRAM

-- Set up the environment by following steps:
+- Set up the environment as:

 ```
 cmd